sweetboymusik/final-sprint-java-elliott-butt/README.md

 ### Database Setup

 This project uses PostgreSQL for it's database.
-You will need then postgresql.jar file (see the dependencied section).
+You will need then postgresql.jar file (see the dependencies section).

 You'll need to initialize a new database using a tool like pgAdmin or the psql CLI.
-You can then run the file '00-ALL.sql' file found in the _Database_ directory to create all of the necessary tables in insert mock data.
+You can then run the '00-ALL.sql' file found in the _Database_ directory to create all of the necessary tables and insert mock data.

 ### Source Code from Repo